gurditsingh/hydeout/_posts/test.md

 ## How to start with Delta Lake

  - **Databricks Community Edition** : The Databricks Community Edition is the free version of our cloud-based big data platform.
 Users can access a micro-cluster as well as a cluster manager and notebook environment.
-You can start with the databricks envrioment in whic
+You can start with the Databricks environment in which the delta lake packages are pre-installed.
+ -

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMzgyMTUyMSwzMTExODY2NDgsLTc4MjA2ND
-I1MCwtMjA4ODc0NjYxMiwtMzMyNDU1MzYzXX0=
+eyJoaXN0b3J5IjpbMTc3ODIzNTAzNSwzMTExODY2NDgsLTc4Mj
+A2NDI1MCwtMjA4ODc0NjYxMiwtMzMyNDU1MzYzXX0=
 -->